496 - Swim Angry

 And when Sergei brings the story back to his editor, he's immediately sent to Armenia to get the whole story and cover it all.

-As Carl Shrek writes in his, I just realized that Karl Shrek's last name is Shrek.
+As Carl Schreck writes in his, I just realized that Carl Shrek's last name is Shrek.
+You just realized that?
+Yeah, I'm just reading it because it's spelt with a CH.

-I've been hearing Shrek.
+I've been hearing Shrek

+the whole time.
 He's just got a very light green complexion.

 I was thinking, the first time you said it, I was like, oh, that had to suck that moment that that movie came out.
+Had to.

-I just was like, oh, no.
+I just was like, oh, no. Oh, no.

 It's me, Carl Schreck.
+Yeah.

+Forever.
 Will you marry me, princess?
+No.

+Sounds good.
 Carl Schreck, please write in if you're good looking.

 Okay, so this writer who wrote the piece for Grantland, The Plunge, Carl Schreck says, quote, it's unclear why local authorities decided to hand over documents about the accident to Lezhkov after keeping it quiet for so long.